Green Street Children's weekly activities are alive, fun, Bible-focused and Christ-centered gatherings in a welcoming and safe environment.

 - Check In and Drop Off – Adults are encouraged to check in their child at one of our check-in stations at the UpStreet Welcome desk.
 You will receive a printed nametag for your child to wear that corresponds with the security tag you will receive.
 The security tag enables you to pick them up.

-- Large Group – During the beginning of each session, all children and Connection Class Volunteers gather in the UpStreet Clubhouse for lively song and praise along with a deep Nugget of Truth.
+- Large Group – During the beginning of each session, all children and Life Group Volunteers gather in the UpStreet Clubhouse for lively song and praise along with a deep Nugget of Truth.
 The Nugget of Truth is a Bible question which children have asked previously and is answered by one of our large group leaders.

-- Small Group – Connection Class Volunteers and children return to their classrooms to unpack a Bible lesson in a more personal age-specific context which includes prayer, Bible skills and time in the Word together.
+- Small Group – Life Group Volunteers and children return to their classrooms to unpack a Bible lesson in a more personal age-specific context which includes prayer, Bible skills and time in the Word together.

-- Pickup – Children and Connection Class Volunteers wait in their rooms for parents to arrive.
-Connection Class Volunteers release children to parents who present the security tag which was printed for you at check-in.
+- Pickup – Children and Life Group Volunteers wait in their rooms for parents to arrive.
+Life Group Volunteers release children to parents who present the security tag which was printed for you at check-in.

 Green Street Children has an exciting Wednesday evening featuring our very own Awana Club!
 We meet on the Upstreet Hallway from 6:15 pm- 7:30 pm, August through May.
 During the summer months, when Awana is not in session, other programming is planned such as Summer of Serve (providing opportunitities weekly for children to serve), 6:30 pm - 7:30pm.